ading2210/libcurl.js/README.md

 - Custom network transport support
 - Works inside web workers without needing special permissions or headers
 - Works in all major browsers (Chromium >= 64, Firefox >= 65, Safari >= 14)
+- Has the ability to create multiple independent sessions
+- Small footprint size (800kb after compression) and low runtime memory usage
+- Support for running inside a web worker

 ## Building:
 You can build this project by running the following commands: